logoPostPlanify

 Hasan CagliHasan Cagli

 Pinterest posting failures are particularly frustrating because the platform rarely tells you what went wrong.
-The cause could be anything from an image that's too large to a domain that Pinterest has quietly blacklisted.
+The cause could be anything from an image that's too large to a domain that Pinterest has quietly blacklisted — and Pinterest's Help Center doesn't always cover edge cases.

-This guide covers every reason your Pinterest Pins might be failing in 2026 — from media spec issues to account-level blocks — with step-by-step fixes for each one.
+This guide covers every reason your Pinterest Pins might not be publishing in 2026 — from media spec issues to account-level blocks — with step-by-step fixes for each one.

 Quick Diagnosis: Find Your Fix Fast